 Linguistic and other assessments and SLI performance

-There was no relationship between English sentence reading (Kirklees) at any time point and SLI grades or either of the consecutive SLI tasks.
+There was no relationship between English sentence reading (Kirklees) at any time point and SLI grades, or with either of the consecutive SLI tasks.
 There was also no link between the pre-degree summarizing task and second-year SLI grades (r2=0.002), nor with either interpreting task.
-We also found no relationship with non-verbal reasoning (KBIT-2 Matrices) and any SLI measuresapart from one weak negative association between second-year non-verbal reasoning and second-year SLI grades (r2=-0.12) There was no relationship between impulsivity (BIS) and SLI grades.
-There was a slight negative correlation between impulsivity and English-to-BSL consecutive interpreting, as well as between impulsivity and the consecutive interpreting task from BSL to English (r2=-0.27).
+We also found no significant relationship with non-verbal reasoning (KBIT-2 Matrices) and any SLI measures.
+There was no relationship between impulsivity (BIS) and SLI grades.
+There was a slight negative correlation between impulsivity and English-to-BSL consecutive interpreting, as well as between impulsivity and the consecutive interpreting task from BSL to English (r2=-0.27), however these were not significant.

 Correlations among measures of BSL and SLI performance

 Second-year SLI grades were significantly correlated with both first-year BSL grades (r2=0.68, t=7.21, p<.001) and second-year BSL grades (r2=0.69, t=6.79, p<.001).
-The initial copy-sign task marginally predicted first-year BSL grades (r2=0.46, t=2.25, p=0.054), but not second-year BSL grades (r2=0.21, t=0.84, p=0.43).
-Interestingly, the initial copy-sign task had a stronger association with SLI grades in second year (r2=0.36, t=2.08, p=0.076).
-Performance on the final BSL-SRT task was significantly correlated with first-year BSL grades (r2=0.66, t=3.37, p=0.015) and marginally associated with second-year BSL grades (r2=0.53, t=2.25, p=0.074).
-The two consecutive SLI tasks (BSL-to-English and English-to-BSL) also significantly correlated with each other (r2=0.79, t=4.14, p=.009).
+The initial copy-sign task was a marginally insignificant predictor of first-year BSL grades (r2=0.46, t=2.25, p=0.054), but not second-year BSL grades (r2=0.21, t=0.84, p=0.43).
+Interestingly, the initial copy-sign task had a stronger correlation with SLI grades in second year (r2=0.36, t=2.08, p=0.076) than with BSL grades, but again this was marginally insignificant.
+Performance on the third-year BSL-SRT task was significantly correlated with first-year BSL grades (r2=0.66, t=3.37, p=0.015) and strongly correlated with second-year BSL grades (r2=0.53, t=2.25, p=0.074), which was a marginally insignificant predictor.
+The two consecutive SLI tasks (BSL-to-English and English-to-BSL) were also significantly correlated with each other (r2=0.79, t=4.14, p=.009).

 Discussion